alan-teodoro/poc-argocd/README.md

 ## Managing Database Credentials

 Secrets are also managed through an ApplicationSet.
-The chart's default values define the `username` and `password` shared by all databases.
+Each secret is templated as an `ExternalSecret` that pulls the credentials from Vault.
 To add credentials for a new database:

 1. Edit `argocd/redis-secret-appset.yaml` and append the database name under